zhao-stanley/DiscussMed/data/blog/new-website.md

 tags: ['website']
 authors: ['stanley']
 draft: false
-summary: 'Welcome to discussmed!
+summary: 'Welcome to DiscussMed!
 This is the first post of our new blog, where we will be porting over content from our old website.'
 images: []
 ---